 Name of Policy Dignity at Work

-Responsible Officer Corporate Services Manager
+Responsible Officer Head of Finance & Corporate Services

-Date approved by Board 24 November 2021
+Date approved by Board 16 October 2024

-Date of next Review November 2024
+Date of next Review October 2027

-Section Corporate Services
+Section Finance & Corporate Services

 Reference C5

 We can produce information, on request, in large print, Braille, tape and on disc.
 It is also available in other languages.
 If you need information in any of these formats, please contact us on 01389 761486